Reform Party of Canada: Decentralization and Senate reform

 The Reform Party called for a decentralized Canadian federation in which the provinces would have more authority and advocated that the Canadian federal government ensure provincial equality in Canada such as by creating a Triple-E Senate.
 The Senate of Canada would become a democratically elected chamber (then and now, the Senate continues to be an appointed body, appointments are still made by the Governor General, but now following the list offered by the Prime Minister) and each province would have an equal number of seats, so that no province would have more power than another.
 A Triple-E Senate was highly popular in Western Canada, especially Alberta, where the Reform Party drew large support.

 Reductions in government-provided services

 The Reform Party called for the privatization of various government services that the party believed could be better provided by the private sector.
 These government services included a number of state-owned corporations including Canada Post, the Canadian Broadcasting Corporation, and Petro Canada.
 The Reform Party suggested that Canada's government-funded universal health insurance system be replaced by a two-tier private and public health insurance system.
 Preston Manning asserted however that the Reform Party was committed to ensuring that all Canadians would be able to access health insurance and health services.

 Economic policy

 International trade policies

-The Reform Party supported a classical liberal economic plan including support for free trade.
+The Reform Party supported a classical liberal economic plan including support for free trade and the North American Free Trade Agreement.